Google unveils new tools to boost communication on Chromebooks

-New Delhi: Google has announced several new features that make connecting and communicating on video chat or through text on Chromebooks much easier.
+New Delhi, Aug 3 (IANS) Google has announced several new features that make connecting and communicating on video chat or through text on Chromebooks much easier.

 With Chrome OS's latest update, Google Meet will be pre-installed on all Chromebooks, making it easy for the users to launch into the app and get on a video call right from the Launcher.